yakir12/autotracker-deluxe/README.md

 `$: python -m venv ~/venvs/autotracker-deluxe --clear`

 This will create a virtual environment named `autotracker-deluxe`.
+If this failed, then `venv` may not have been packaged with your python installation and you'll need to install it.

 To activate the environment, you need to use:

 `$: source ~/venvs/autotracker-deluxe/bin/activate`